DominicOram/mx-bluesky-fork/docs/developer/hyperion/reference/readme.md

 This uses the generic defaults for a local graylog instance.
 It can be accessed on `localhost:9000` where the username and password for the graylog portal are both admin.

-The hyperion python module can also be run directly without the startup script.
-It takes the same command line options, including:

 ## Testing

 Unit tests can be run with `pytest --random-order`.
 To see log output from tests you can turn on logging with the `--logging` command line option and then use the `-s` command line option to print logs into the console.
 So to run the unit tests such that all logs are at printed to the terminal, you can use `python -m pytest --random-order --logging -s`.
 Note that this will likely overrun your terminal buffer, so you can narrow the selection of tests with the `-k "<test name pattern>"` option.